 “I go into things almost kicking and screaming,” she said.
 “Every day I start out frustrated and my comfort level then keeps going up and up.”

 Brower, who is switching from film to digital photography, now views the computer as her dark room.

 “If you don’t know how to manipulate them (the photographs in the software program), it is just as difficult as being in the darkroom without chemicals,” she said.

-Brower also has learned not to constrict herself by seeing the world only through the lens of her camera.
+Brower has also learned not to constrict herself by seeing the world only through the lens of her camera.